helionjf/TelloDroneStage/README.md

 ### Control drone with keyboard

-This first program is to control the tello drone with your keyboard In first connect drone wifi to your computer and then run this command on the root directory
+This first program is to control the tello drone with your keyboard.
+In first connect drone wifi to your computer and then run this command on the root directory.

 ```bash
 python test/test.py